abbott567/blog/src/posts/european-accessibility-act-what-you-need-to-know/content.md

 It came into force in 2019, making it the newest set of regulations, and the scope is larger than anything we've seen so far.

-It covers a broad range of products and services, not just websites and mobile apps.
-And, it's the first time that, whether you provide public services to people in the EU, or you sell products or services to customers in the EU, you will all need to meet the same standard of accessibility.
+It covers a broad range of products and services, it isn't just limited to websites and mobile apps.
+It's also the first time that, whether you provide public services to people in the EU, or you sell products or services to customers in the EU, you will all need to meet the same standard of accessibility.

-It's a significant step towards making the digital world more inclusive for everyone and I couldn't be more excited for it to arrive!
+It's probably the most ambitious attempt we've seen at accessibility legislation!

-## What's the impact on private sector organisations?
+## What is the impact on private sector organisations?

-The European Accessibility Act is a game-changer for private sector organisations within the EU.
-It mandates accessibility requirements for a wide range of products and services, from websites and mobile apps to electronic communication services and more.
+For private sector organisations, the European Accessibility Act is a big change.
+It mandates accessibility for a huge range of products and services.
+Like the other regulations, it also includes websites and mobile apps, but now, it also includes physical devices such as ticket machines, smart phones and TV's.

-Simply put, if you're in the private sector and you operate within the EU, you'll have to make sure your products and services meet the EAA's accessibility requirements.
-That means more than just making your website accessible.
+Simply put, if you're in the private sector and you operate within the EU, you'll have to make sure your products and services meet the EAA's requirements.

-The EAA's impact is huge, and by embracing these regulations and incorporating accessibility into your digital products and services, you can provide a more inclusive experience for your customers, reach new markets, enhance your brand reputation, and drive innovation.
+By getting on board with these guidelines early, and building accessibility in by design, means you're not just ticking a box.
+You're providing a more inclusive experience for more people, reaching new markets, enhancing your brands reputation, and driving innovation.

-Here's a closer look at what this means:

 ### Broader Scope of Compliance
 The EAA goes beyond just making your website and apps accessible.
-It extends to other digital products, like physical devices and e-books.
+It includes other digital products, like physical devices and e-books.

-Private sector organisations will need to ensure that all their existing digital products now meet the new accessibility requirements, which may mean going through everything from website design to app development, and ensuring that accessibility is integrated throughout the process.
+Private sector organisations will need to make sure that all their existing digital products now meet the new accessibility requirements, which may mean going through everything from website design to app development, and ensuring that accessibility is integrated throughout the process.

 Whether you build digital hardware or software, it now needs to be accessible.
 It might be time to do some end-to-end user research to see which parts are challenging for people with disabilities.

 ### A More Inclusive User Experience
-By complying with the EAA, private sector organisations will provide a more inclusive and user-friendly experience for all customers, not just those with disabilities.

-Accessible design often leads to better usability for everyone, making it easier for customers to find information, complete transactions, and interact with your digital products and services.
+By complying with the EAA, your products and services will be more inclusive and user-friendly for everybody, not just those with disabilities.
+Because accessible design often leads to better usability for everyone, it will make it easier for customers to find information or complete transactions.

 At the moment, people with disabilities are often limited in their choices of products and services because so few are accessible.
 With the EAA, there should be more choice for users and more competition between brands.
 It will shift the power back into the hands of customers, and if you don’t keep up you lose your slice of the pie, because they will just be able to choose a better experience elsewhere.

 ### Increased Market Reach
 With more than 80 million people in the EU living with disabilities, making your digital offerings accessible can significantly expand your customer base.

 Accessible products and services can also cater to an ageing population, people with temporary impairments, or those using different devices to access your content.
-By providing an inclusive experience, you can tap into new markets and reach a wider audience.
+By making things more inclusive, you can reach new markets and a wider audience.

 Again, I realise I’m making this about money, but we are talking about the private sector here, and unfortunately in private sector, money makes the world go round!

 ### Improved Brand Reputation
-By adopting accessibility practices and meeting the EAA requirements, private sector organisations can enhance their brand reputation and showcase their commitment to social responsibility.
+By meeting the EAA requirements, private sector organisations can enhance their brand reputation and showcase their commitment to social responsibility.

-Customers appreciate businesses that prioritise inclusivity and value all their users.
+Customers will appreciate businesses that prioritise inclusivity and value all of their users.
 This positive perception can boost brand loyalty and foster long-lasting relationships with your customers.

 At the moment, if you’re accessible, you’re an anomaly.
 There is a lot of positive hype for those companies that are doing it well.